pguerin3/cwmrc/README.md

 This repository showcases configuration of the Calm Window Manager (CWM) to keep the minimal asthetic, but at the same time make more practical.

+The repo for CWM is here:

 [https://github.com/leahneukirchen/cwm](https://github.com/leahneukirchen/cwm)

-CWM is a floating window manager, and if configured correctly can:
+CWM is a minimalist floating window manager:
  * float windows by default.
  * snap any window into a corner, or edge of the screen.
  * snap the floating windows into a tiling configuration. eg either horizontal master/stack, or vertical master/stack.
- * snapped windows can have gaps between the windows.
+ * retain gaps between the windows and the edge of the screen.

-Also there is a native way to launch applications with the mouse or touchpad, although this is not required. eg use the keyboard to launch applications.
+Also there is also a native application launcher that you can drive with the mouse or touchpad. eg use the keyboard to launch applications.

-But also it's easy to add 3rd-party lanchers and status bars. eg Polybar.
+If the native application launcher is not to your liking, then it's easy to add 3rd-party lanchers and status bars. eg Polybar.

 As CWM doesn't feature multi-monitor support, the ideal use-case is that you are just using a sigle monitor.